astronomer/docs/learn/airflow-dag-parameters.md

 description: "Learn about all important DAG-level parameters in Apache Airflow®."
 ---

 In Apache Airflow®, you can configure when and how your DAG runs by setting parameters in the DAG object.
-DAG-level parameters affect how the entire DAG behaves, as opposed to task-level parameters which only affect a single task or [Airflow configs](https://airflow.apache.org/docs/apache-airflow/stable/configurations-ref.html) which affect the entire Airflow instance.
+DAG-level parameters affect how the entire DAG behaves, as opposed to task-level parameters which only affect a single task or [Apache Airflow® configs](https://airflow.apache.org/docs/apache-airflow/stable/configurations-ref.html) which affect the entire Airflow instance.

 This guide covers all user-relevant DAG-level parameters in Airflow.